zkonstas/Secure-File-System/README.md

 `objput obj -k passphrase`: Read the contents of an object *obj* from stdin and store the object using the passphrase *passphrase*

-	objget obj -k passphrase
-Retrieve an object *obj* using the valid passphrase *passphrase* and write its contents to stdout
+`objget obj -k passphrase`: Retrieve an object *obj* using the valid passphrase *passphrase* and write its contents to stdout

 **objlist [-l]**
 List all of the objects belonging to the current user.
 If the optional *-l* parameter is given then the size of each object is also displayed